Main Menu

 Measure 3: Candidacy Competency at Completion (Standard R3.3)

-Since the inception at Shepherd University of the culminating yearlong residency experience in 2019-2020 for elementary education candidates, we host open interview sessions each semester with any candidate who plans to enter the residency experience with principals from some of our local P-12 Partner schools in Berkeley and Jefferson Counties (WV) as part of our continuing and developing co-selection process [Measure 2b].
-Beginning in the 2022-2023 academic year, we began to pilot the yearlong residency option with our secondary education candidates as well and will continue to expand the pilot during the 2023-2024 school year and beyond with other specializations, with an ideal goal of all candidates beginning the yearlong residency experience during the Fall 2025 semester.
-Finally, we have recently extended our agreements with a number of our neighboring P-12 partners in Maryland and Virginia to offer the yearlong residency option to our candidates beginning in the 2023-2024 academic year as well [Measure 2b].
+Since the inception at Shepherd University of the culminating yearlong residency experience in 2019-2020 for elementary education candidates, we host open interview sessions each semester with any candidate who plans to enter the residency experience with administrators from some of our local P-12 Partner schools in Berkeley and Jefferson Counties (WV) as part of our continuing and developing co-selection process [Measure 2b].
+Beginning in the 2022-2023 and 2023-2024 academic years, we began to pilot the yearlong residency option with our secondary education candidates as well, specifically in the Social Studies program, and we will continue to expand the pilot during the 2024-2025 school year with other specializations, with an ideal goal of all candidates beginning the yearlong residency experience during the Fall 2025 semester.
+(NOTE: All entering Freshman will be on the yearlong residency track beginning in Fall 2024.)
+Finally, we extended our agreements with a number of our neighboring P-12 partners in Maryland and Virginia to offer the yearlong residency option to our candidates as of the 2023-2024 academic year as well; candidates began yearlong residency experiences in both Frederick County, MD, and Loudoun County, VA, this year.
+[Measure 2b].

 Fall 2021-Spring 2022 Residency Placements

 During the initial residency experiences, our elementary candidates were placed solely in Berkeley County, WV.
-For the 2021-2022 academic year, the four candidates who completed the residency performed very successfully, scoring at a level of “Proficient” or “Distinguished” on all areas of the Skills of Teaching Observation Tool [STOT] as correspond directly to the InTASC Standards, with an overall summative average of 3.59 by the end of the residency experience [Measure 3].
+For the 2021-2022 academic year, the four candidates who completed the residency performed very successfully, scoring at a level of “Proficient” or “Distinguished” on all areas on the Skills of Teaching Observation Tool [STOT], which correspond directly to the InTASC Standards, with an overall summative average of 3.59 by the end of the residency experience [Measure 3].
+[See below.]

 Fall 2022-Spring 2023 Residency Placements

-During the 2022-2023 academic year, we have expanded our residency placements for our elementary candidates into Jefferson County, WV, and extended the program to pilot the residency for secondary candidates to include the Social Studies specialization.
-For the Fall 2022 semester, we had four elementary and one secondary (SS) candidate in their first semester of the residency experience, all of whom were placed in Berkeley County, and they have all continued into their second semester during the spring semester.
-For Spring 2023, we have expanded to include an additional 10 elementary candidates, 3 of whom are placed in Jefferson County, WV [Measure 2b].
+During the 2022-2023 academic year, we expanded our residency placements for our elementary candidates into Jefferson County, WV, and extended the program to pilot the residency for secondary candidates to include the social studies specialization.
+For the Fall 2022 semester, we had four elementary and one secondary (SS) candidate in the Residency I semester, all five of whom were placed in Berkeley County; they all successfully completed that experience and continued into the Residency II experience during the spring semester.
+For Spring 2023, we expanded to include an additional 10 elementary candidates in the Residency I experience, 3 of whom were placed in Jefferson County, WV [Measure 2b], and all 10 successfully completed the Residency I semester.
+For the 2022-2023 academic year, the 5 candidates who completed the residency again performed very successfully, scoring at a level of “Proficient” or “Distinguished” on all areas of the Skills of Teaching Observation Tool [STOT], with an overall summative average of 3.64 by the end of the residency experience [Measure 3].
+[See below.]

 Measure 2b: Stakeholder Involvement (Standard R4.2)

 The Educator Preparation Program Council (EPPC) is the body that is responsible for educator preparation and teacher education at Shepherd University.
-The EPC is chaired by the Coordinator of the Educator Preparation Program, Accreditation & Compliance [CEPAC], and is comprised of the following: School of Education faculty; all specialization coordinators; certification analyst; field placement coordinator; Dean of the College of Nursing, Education, and Health Sciences; Dean of the School of Graduate and Professional Studies; one student representative from each of the following programs: elementary education, secondary education, MAT and MACI programs; and one representative from each two-year institution with an active/signed SU collaborative agreement (e.g., community / technical colleges).
+The EPPC is chaired by the Coordinator of the Educator Preparation Program, Accreditation & Compliance [CEPAC], and is comprised of the following: School of Education faculty; all specialization coordinators; certification analyst; field placement coordinator; one student representative from each of the following programs: elementary education, secondary education, MAT and MACI programs; and one representative from each two-year institution with an active/signed SU collaborative agreement (e.g., community / technical colleges).
+The Ex-Officio member of the EPPC is the Dean of the College of Business, Recreation, & Education.
 In this way, the EPPC exemplifies how various stakeholders across the university and community share responsibility and authority in determining what is important in teacher education at Shepherd University.
 The EPPC, through monthly meetings (see minutes / below), administers, coordinates, evaluates, monitors, reviews, and revises the Educator Preparation Program at Shepherd University.
 The EPPC has the responsibility to ensure that all specializations are conducted in a manner that is consistent with the stated philosophy, theme, and objectives of the Educator Preparation Program [EPP].

 Measure 3: Candidate Competency at Program Completion (Standard R3.3)

-Then, candidates must pass the edTPA for their specialization during their final student teaching semester.
+Another measure by which the EPP at SU determines proficiency of candidate knowledge and competency at completion in all areas as well as their readiness for certification is through their ability to successfully complete the edTPA during their final clinical semester.
 This is both a graduation (Shepherd University / EPP) and licensure/certification requirement (EPP / State of West Virginia).
-Since its implementation at Shepherd as part of Measure 3, we have transitioned our candidates in each specialization towards increased success as per state and national guidance has suggested.
-We are now operating at national norms across all specializations (cut scores); on average, 100% of our candidates are earning passing scores on their assessments (mean score); and more than 85% of our candidates are achieving excellent scores on their edTPA (high/median scores), as shown below.
+Since its implementation at Shepherd as part of Measure 3, we have transitioned our candidates in each specialization towards increased success as state and national guidance has suggested.
+We are now operating at national norms across all specializations (cut scores).

 Measure 4: Ability of Completers to be Hired in Education Positions for which they have been Prepared (Standard R3.3)

 The State of West Virginia has reported and is responding to an overwhelming increased teacher shortage across the state in all areas, with such initiatives as TeachWV.com and the Grow Your Own program, in which local high school students enroll concurrently in college courses during their junior and senior years of school.
-Shepherd University is participating the in the Grow Your Own program, and we are already and successfully “growing” future teachers and recruiting future education candidates into the EPP at SU.
+Shepherd University is participating in the Grow Your Own (GYO) program, and we are already and successfully “growing” future teachers and recruiting future education candidates into the EPP at SU.
+Since the inception of GYO at SU (F22), a total of 21 high school students have enrolled in education courses as future candidates in the EPP at Shepherd through this state-sponsored program; 9% of those students also attended our “ExCITEd” high school recruitment event in the School of Education at Shepherd – the primary recruitment event of the EPP at SU.

-Just as we plan to begin conducting our own Employer Surveys and implementing our own Exit Surveys within the EPP, we will also conduct our own Alumni Surveys moving forward.
+Just as we have begun conducting our own Employer Surveys and implementing our own Exit Surveys within the EPP, we have also begun conducting our own Alumni Surveys.
 However, because the State of West Virginia is similar to many other states across the country with shortages in all areas and an abundance of openings for teachers in all fields, Shepherd University’s completers are able to be hired in positions for which they have been prepared if they simply seek the opportunities provided to them.
 In addition to districts within West Virginia, our candidates seek employment within the local region, into Maryland, Pennsylvania, Virginia, and Washington, D.C.
-Anecdotally, we have been made aware that candidates have successfully extended their job searches outside the local area as well, with candidates serving P-12 students in the midwest and southwest United States along with those who are serving in the Peace Corps, Teach for America, and beyond.
+Anecdotally, we have also been made aware that candidates have successfully extended their job searches outside the local area, with candidates serving P-12 students in the Midwest and southwestern United States along with those who are serving in the Peace Corps, Teach for America, and beyond.

-We have already developed an Alumni Survey using questions formerly employed by the WV HEPC as mentioned before (e.g., NeXT, Qualtrics, Skyfactor), and will also begin directly distributing the survey to completers of the EPP ourselves rather than relying on outside entities to do so; survey distributions will once again begin in April 2023 and will include all completers over the past five years.
-Therefore, we anticipate data for Measure 4 to be provided in all upcoming reports moving forward.
+We employed our Alumni Survey in Spring 2023 using questions formerly employed by the WV HEPC as mentioned before (e.g., NeXT, Qualtrics, Skyfactor), and began directly distributing the survey to completers of the EPP ourselves rather than relying on outside entities to do so; survey distributions included all completers over the past five years (Measure 4).